 Astro Boy Reboot only has relevance to The Quintessential Quintuplets Season 2 because the Astro Boy Reboot project will likely keep the studio busy in the short term since the anime is scheduled to be 51 episodes.

-Considering that information, an educated guess would place the release date for Gotoubun no Hanayome Season 2 several years away, especially since projects are scheduled years in advance.
+Considering that information, an educated guess would place the release date for Gotoubun no Hanayome Season 2 over a year away, especially since projects are scheduled years in advance.
 However, it’s possible the 5Toubun sequel could be passed onto another studio, which could potentially cause the anime to be produced sooner rather than later.

 The Quintessential Quintuplets Season 2 spoilers (plot summary/synopsis)